Markov Chain Aggregation for Simple Agent-Based Models on Symmetric Networks: The Voter Model: The Voter Model Revisited

 At the microscopic level of all possible configurations of agents the VM can be seen as an absorbing random walk on the $N$--dimensional hypercube with the two absorbing states $(\blacksquare,\ldots,\blacksquare)$ and $(\square,\ldots,\square)$.
 This is shown for the example of three agents in Fig. \ref{fig:3Hypercube}.
 Due to the sequential update process, from one interaction event to the other, only one agent changes or the configuration remains as it is (loops are not shown in Fig. \ref{fig:3Hypercube}).
 That is, non--zero transition probabilities exist only between configurations that are adjacent in the hypercube graph.
 Let us therefore call two agent configurations $y,x \in \BSigma$ adjacent if they differ only with respect to a single agent $i$.
 We denote this by $x \stackrel{i}{\sim} y$.

+The VM belongs to a more general class of models in which the update of an agent (say $i$) depends only on its local neighborhood (in this case one other randomly chosen agent $j$).
+Therefore (see \cite{Banisch2012son}), the transition probability for a pair of adjacent configurations $x \stackrel{i}{\sim} y$ can be written as

-The transition probabilities associated with the arrows in Fig. \ref{fig:3Hypercube} depend only on the probability with which an agent pair $(i,j)$ is chosen such that their opinions $(x_i,x_j)$ result in the respective transition.
+That is, the probabilities associated with the arrows in Fig. \ref{fig:3Hypercube} depend only on the probability $\omega$ with which an agent pair $(i,j)$ is chosen such that their opinions $(x_i,x_j)$ result in the respective transition ($x_i \neq x_j$ in the VM).
 Different agent interaction networks have therefore a crucial effect on the transition probabilities of the micro chain.
-Let us denote by $A$ the adjacency matrix of $G$ such that $a_{ij} = 0$ states that there is no connection from agent $i$ to $j$ and $a_{ij} > 0$ that such a connection exists with a strength given by $a_{ij}$.
-We assume in the following the VM with link update dynamics such that an agent pair is selected for interaction by a random choice of a link $(i,j)$ as is often convenient for heterogeneous graphs (see \cite{Castellano2009}: 601).
-The probability of finding an agent pair $(i,j)$ is then $\frac{a_{ij}}{|\E|}$ where $|\E|$ is the sum over all edge weights.
-With these definitions the transition probability for adjacent configurations with $x \stackrel{i}{\sim} y$ is given by

-This is the conjoint probability to find an agent pair $(i,j)$ so that the $i$th agent has to change his opinion.
-Notice that for an undirected, unweighted graph the sum corresponds to the number of neighbors in conflict with $i$ and $|\E|$ is the number of edges in $G$.
-See Ref. \cite{Banisch2011}, Eq.
-(4), for similar a expression in a more general setting and Ref. \cite{Sood2005}, Eq.
-(9), for the VM with node update dynamics.

 Notice that, at this level, the dynamics of the model is defined in the configuration space with $2^N$ states, which seeks to describe the dynamics of each agent in full detail.
-Following \cite{Banisch2011} we refer to this as \emph{micro dynamics}.
-As the number of states increases as $2^N$ with the number of agents, it is not convenient to study the models dynamics at the micro level.
+Following \cite{Banisch2012son} we refer to this as \emph{micro dynamics}.
+As the number of states increases as $2^N$ with the number of agents, it is not convenient to study the model dynamics at the micro level.
 It is often more convenient to reformulate the dynamics in terms of a macroscopic aggregate variable.
 In the VM, the number $b$ of black agents $i$ with $x_i = \blacksquare$ or the respective density are natural choices.
 Fig. \ref{fig:3Hypercube} illustrates how several micro configurations with the same $b$ are taken together to form a single macro state.
-Notice, that in the hypercube terminology $b$ corresponds to the Hamming weight of a configuration.
+Notice that in the hypercube terminology $b$ corresponds to the Hamming weight of a configuration.